arkona-technologies/demosetup-at300/README.md

 - AT300 blade with the AVP app
 - 1x I/O module
 - compatible QSFP28 module
-- Formatted USB stick with the [sample clips](https://www.dropbox.com/scl/fo/rlgvdjcl8u2yadu79qaip/h?rlkey=y4b5w42qtikdqbszxe2ohnf2d&dl=0)
+- Formatted USB stick with the [sample clips](https://www.dropbox.com/scl/fo/rlgvdjcl8u2yadu79qaip/h?rlkey=y4b5w42qtikdqbszxe2ohnf2d&dl=0) (We recommend formatting the USB stick in FAT format)

 > [!WARNING]
 > Please note!
 The clips may not be renamed and all files have to be copied to the root directory of the stick, not in folders/subdirectories.